 As we keep trying to drive home, it does not matter if the government is not allowed to do something.
 They simply get around the law, the Constitution, and anything else in their way.
 The argument that “it’s unconstitutional” or “it’s illegal” doesn’t mean a thing.
 It’s like any other crime.
 Saying something is illegal doesn’t magically stop it from happening; criminals know right and wrong, they just choose to commit the crime.

 When it comes to violating the Constitutional rights of its citizens, government agencies are no different.
-They know the law — they just don’t care.We value your comments!
-Please weigh in on our comment section below.
+They know the law — they just don’t care.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com